herobrinor/Transducer-Simulator/README.md

 ## Testing examples
 All testing examples are stored in ./src/test/
+Example 2DFT that performs trasduction function one: ./src/test/tdftf1.txt
-Description of each transduction function and  are in file example_model.txt
+Description of each transduction function and MSO encoding rules are in file example_model.txt

 ## Compile instructions
 * For windows: